 Beacon Counselling Trust (BCT), working in partnership with Gamcare, have been commissioned to spearhead the delivery of free gambling related harm workshops across Merseyside and the North West of England with a focus on supporting young people.
-This work encompasses a wider national drive, across 8 regions within the United Kingdom, to address the risks associated with associated with gambling-related harms over a 4-year period.
+This work encompasses a wider national drive, across 8 regions within the United Kingdom, to address the risks associated with gambling-related harms over a 4-year period.

-As a partner BCT provides a specialist function in addressing gambling-related harms and acts as a champion to schools, youth organisations and multi-disciplinary teams within the statutory and voluntary sectors across the North West of England.
+As a partner, BCT provides a specialist function in addressing gambling-related harms and acts as a champion to schools, youth organisations and local authorities across the North West of England.
 Our offer is also available to any professionals who work with young people in a supporting role, and to parents and caregivers.
 During 2022/23 BCT reached 4516 young people and 1854 professionals and parents, engaging them in factual and needs led education concerning gambling issues.
 Our work covers a wide range of disciplines such as teaching, youth work, health, criminal justice and children’s social care.

 What people have said

 What professionals have said about the working in partnership with Beacon Counselling Trust on the Big Deal Programme:

 As we have now concluded the final gambling workshop, I wanted to thank you for delivering these sessions.
 The sessions were excellent and have prompted lots of discussion around school with our young people due to so many being able to relate to this issue personally.
 I feel that lots of our students were not aware that this type of gaming activity is actually classed as gambling and so has been the subject of many debates during morning tutor and break times.

 The materials you kindly left have not only supported these discussions and debates but have also ticked a box for us as a school as this falls under the new PSHE framework and this will be compulsory for all schools to deliver from September 2020.